 The first observation is that these days not only do we have zero, but it is integrated and retconned into everything we do.
 That someone invented a non-zero-based counting scheme 1500 years ago to account for an epoch event over 500 years before that matters far less than the conventions, preferences and biases that we have around numbers.

 We like things that match.
 We see greater significance in 1999 and 2000 than in 1998 or 2001.
 After two millennia, did it matter that the third millennium was ‘supposed’ to begin in 2001 rather than 2000?
 Not at all.
 The arrival of the year 2000 was greeted with more celebration than 2001.
 Culture, society and cognitive bias eat arithmetic for breakfast.
 From a more numerate perspective, the difference of one year is not particularly significant given the margin of error in the start of the epoch: historians reckon Jesus of Nazareth was born 2024±1 years ago, not 2019 (and not 2020).

 Including zero in the number line makes everything from programming to accounting to astronomy easier and less error prone.
 Astronomical year numbering, for example, has a year 0: it is Gregorian from 1582, but Julian before that, and includes a year 0.

 The second closing observation is that, reading this, you are currently reliant on a calendar that has a year 0.
 This is true of anyone living fully in the digital age.
-You thought you were using the Gregorian calendar, but in practice you are using ISO 8601.
+You may have thought you were using the Gregorian calendar, but in practice you are using ISO 8601.
 This is the standard of the web and officially, by country, most of the world’s population.
 ISO 8601 is an international standard for date and time representation.
 And it has a year 0.

 Happy new decade!